Pedro Tongio Liongson

-Pedro Nolasco Tongio Liongson (January 1, 1865 – October 7, 1932) was a member of the Malolos Congress which wrote the constitution of the First Philippine Republic in 1899 and served as First Director of Military Justice in the Republic's army during the Philippine–American War of 1899–1901.
+Pedro Tongio Liongson (January 1, 1865 – October 7, 1932) was a member of the Malolos Congress which wrote the constitution of the First Philippine Republic in 1899 and served as First Director of Military Justice in the Republic's army during the Philippine–American War of 1899–1901.
 A trained lawyer and judge, Col. Liongson figured in and left his mark on a number of historic events in the Philippines.

 Early years

 He was born to Emigdio Liongson and Eulalia Tongio on the feast day of Saint Peter Nolasco in Pampanga’s ancient capital Villa de Bacolor.
 He was the eldest son and second among eight siblings.
 His family belonged to the town’s principalía.

 Pedro completed his primary education in Bacolor.
 His parents sent him and his younger brother, Francisco Tongio Liongson, to Colegio de San Juan de Letran as interns to complete their studies.
 Pedro completed his Bachiller en Artes at Letran in 1886 and continued his studies in law and jurisprudence at the University of Santo Tomas where he completed Licentiates in Law and in Jurisprudence in 1892.

 Having completed his university education, Pedro was appointed to the position of Bacolor’s Justice of the Peace.
 The municipal court was among the reforms instituted by the Maura Law to make the justice system more readily available to the grassroots.
 Pedro also served as interim judge of the provincial Court of First Instance in Pampanga’s capital.
 By 1899, Pedro Tongio Liongson was one of 259 lawyers in a country of 8 million people.

 The discovery of the Katipunan on August 19, 1896, triggered the Philippine Revolution soon after.
 Pedro Liongson met with Pampango liberals Aurelio Tolentino, Andres Serrano, Modesto Joaquin, and Felix Galura in the abode of Tiburcio Hilario which became a center of revolutionary activity.